fbpx

 • Sen. Luz Escamilla’s (D-Salt Lake City) SB49 passed the Senate Second Reading in a 22-3 vote.
 It’ll go for round 3 next week and we’re cautiously optimistic that it’ll pass.
 This bill increases the amount of time that the state has to prosecute companies that purposely violate their air quality permits from 1 to 2 years.

 • You may recall that Rocky Mountain Power is running a gigantic and complex piece of legislation called STEP, SB115, run by Sen. Stuart Adams (R-Davis).
 The bill includes several key regulatory changes sought by the utility which would help net the company additional millions in revenue each year.
 There are a few good environmental provisions in it, but HEAL and the many other groups opposing STEP want those to be considered on their own merit, not as one small piece of a giant package that seems designed to make Rocky Mountain more money.
 (See here for our coalition press release opposing STEP.)
-The bill went before committee Thursday and was unfortunately voted out 5 to 1 in favor.
+The bill went before committee Jueves and was unfortunately voted out 5 to 1 in favor.
 Many Senators expressed concern about the bill’s complexity, but felt the whole Senate should address it.
 HEAL is disappointed and concerned that the bill is moving forward and will be expressing that to Senators in the days to come.

 • Now for some good news in the world of clean energy.
 A bill that would make it easier for Utans to get access to rooftop solar made it out of committee unanimously!
 HB244, by Rep. Francis Gibson (R-Mapleton) would make legal a type of loan that helps companies like Vivint Solar to be better able to sell to their product to customers.
 The bill should hit the House floor in the coming weeks.